changeprasant/Jedis/Home.md

-Note 2: From versions 1.5.3 there is much improved support for transactions.
-It will have the optional possibility to get specific entries directly from the transaction without dealing with positions and conversions after t.exec() :
+Note 2: From version 2.0 there is a much improved support for transactions.
+It provides a convenient access the results of the transaction without the need to extract them of the List<Object> as showed above.
+Note that a Response Object does not contain the result before t.exec() is called (it is a kind of a Future).

 ```java
 Transaction t = jedis.multi();